jdc-cunningham/chrome-extension-notetaking-reminder-app/README.md

 The point of this app is just note taking but it has information about myself which I don't want random websites to be able to pick up.

+### Features

+- somehow toggle iFrame transparency in case blocking stuff, be ideal if toggle was on the iframe itself

+### Disclaimer/Security vulnerability

+It is possible for the iframe to be overlaid by someone else.
+So they could intercept the iframe interface you're trying to click on/type into.
+Keep this in mind with iframes in general.
+This is why the iframe pulsates.